-Now I’m four weeks postpartum and looking back, I can say with every part of me—those final weeks felt never-ending.
+Now I'm four weeks postpartum and looking back, I can say with every part of me that those final weeks felt never-ending.
 But I got through them.
-So here’s my unfiltered and honest take on the last stretch of pregnancy #3, what actually helped me survive, and if you’re deep in it right now, what might help you too.
+So here's my unfiltered and honest take on the last stretch of pregnancy number three, what actually helped me survive, and if you're deep in it right now, what might help you too.

 Accepting That You're Just...
 Done

 So, I started letting go.
 Letting go of mum guilt.
 Letting go of the endless to-do list.
-Letting go of “I should.”
-I gave myself permission to rest, protect my space, and be in the moment—bear cave mode activated.
-With two kids already, this wasn’t always easy, but when I could, I gave myself that stillness.
-And honestly, my mindset those last few weeks of pregnancy #3 vs pregnancy #1 was a whole lot different.
+Letting go of "I should."
+I gave myself permission to rest, protect my space, and be in the moment.
+Bear cave mode activated.
+With two kids already, this wasn't always easy, but when I could, I gave myself that stillness.
+And honestly, my mindset those last few weeks of pregnancy number three versus pregnancy number one was a whole lot different.

 Spoiler: sleeping in the third trimester is basically a form of slow yoga interrupted by bladder runs.